-Add a To Workspace block to the model and place it at the end of the broken connection.
+Add a To Workspace block to the model at the end of the broken connection.
 The To Workspace block outputs the results to a variable in the MATLAB workspace.

-Place it to the left of the subsystem block.
+5. Place it to the left of the subsystem.

-Add another output to the subsystem.
-Add a To Workspace block to the model and place it to the right of the subsystem.
-Drag a line from the input port to the right side of the subsystem.
-A new port, Out2, appears on the block.
+Add an output to the subsystem.
+Add another To Workspace block to the model and place it to the right of the subsystem.
+Drag a line from its input port to the right side of the subsystem.
+A new port, Out2, appears on the subsystem.

-Open the subsystem and rename the Out1 block to Scope.
-Rename the Out2 block to Workspace.
-Add a Manual Switch block to the model.
+Open the subsystem and rename the Out2 block Workspace.
+Add a Manual Switch block to the subsystem.
 Resize it and connect it as shown.
 Branch the signal after the Gain block to direct the output to the To Workspace block.